UNC-Major-Lab/MSAcquisitionSimulator/README.md

 **Raw signals**
 The Cauchy-Lorentz distribution is used to model the peak shape for each ion.
 The raw signal is a mixture of these distributions and therefore the intensity at each m/z is equal to the sum of the contribution from each ion's distribution.
 These signals are then centroided.
 ####**MS2 Scan**
+Raw signals are generated for the precursor ions only.
+Fragmentation is not modeled.
+Scan time and ion abundance are computed identically as an MS1 scan.
 **Sequence determination**
+First, the precursor ion fraction (PIF) for each peptide in the scan is calculated.
+The PIF is defined as the total ion intensity for all ions of a single peptide (i.e. including all isotopes) divided by the total ion intensity of the scan.
+Next, one peptide sequence is randomly selected from these peptides, with their selection probability equaling their PIF.
+If the peptide is in the peptide database used to simulate a database search, and within the user-defined mass tolerance, then the peptide-spectrum-match (PSM) sequence is set to this peptide.
+Otherwise, we randomly choose if the PSM maps to a decoy (50% probability).
+If it's a decoy, the peptide sequence is "DECOY_#".
+Otherwise, we randomly (uniformly) choose a sequence from the peptides in the database search that are within our mass tolerance of the targeted precursor m/z.
 **Probability determination**

 ####**Acquisition loop**
-The acquisition simulator can be described by this pseudocode (almost identical to actual code).
-The controller (an acquisition algorithm) gives scan requests, the oracle generates data for that request, the controller processes that data, and the current_time is updated.
+The acquisition simulator can be described by this pseudocode (nearly identical to the actual code).
+The controller (an acquisition algorithm) gives scan requests, the oracle generates data for that request, the controller processes that data, and the current time is updated.
 ```cpp
 while (current_time < acquisition_length) {
 	scanRequest = controller.get_scan_request();